JanssenProject/home/CONTRIBUTING.md

   You noticed a flaky test or a problem with a build?
 This is the kind of issue to triage that!

-- **Development item**:
+- **Report a security vulnerability**:

-  This type of issue provides tracking mechanism for development effort.
-It should be opened by developers want to contribute code to Janssen.
-It has helpful information that helps developer make high-quality contributions.
-This type of issue will be marked with 'tracker' label automatically.
+  If you find a security vulnerability, please share it with Janssen team by following steps as mentioned in Janssen security policy.

-The best way to get **involved** in the project is through issues, you can help in many ways:
+The best way to get **involved** is through issues.
+Here you can help in many ways:

 - Issues triaging: participating in the discussion and adding details to open issues is always a good thing, sometimes issues need to be verified, you could be the one writing a test case to fix a bug!